bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-1.md

 </Hideable>

-## Data are observations about the world.
+## Data as observations about the world

 * You might have a strong association between the word "data" and "numbers in a computer."
 * Data is really a more general term about _information_.